 New or different chest pain or shortness of breath

-Fever above 100°F (37.7°C) or other signs of infection (redness, swelling, drainage, or warmth at the incision site)
+Fever above 100°F (37.7°C) or other signs of infection.
+These include redness, swelling, drainage, or warmth at the incision site.

-New or increased fluid building up (swollen hands, ankles, or feet, or puffy face)
+New or increased fluid building up.
+This might be swollen hands, ankles, or feet, or a puffy face.

 Changes in the location, type, or level of pain